By Jayne Dixon Weber

 - A solo living environment with an intermittent case manager or care provider.

 - Shared living environment — the number of people will vary depending on local zoning laws.

 - Shared living environment plus an intermittent case manager or care provider.

 - Communal living, such as Camp Hill or Stewart Home and School.

 - Group home — numbers can vary — with onsite care providers.

 - Host home – one or more living in a “family” environment.

-- Residential or assisted living with larger number of residents and opportunities to explore various types of employment and increased living skills.
+- Residential or assisted living with a larger number of residents and opportunities to explore various types of employment and increased living skills.

 Note: States or regions may have various terms for identical living situations.
 For example, one state might call a setting “prevocational training residence” and another state might refer to the same setting as “assisted living.”